🇨🇳

 Why has the Chinese Yuan not gained more as a reserve currency?

-Despite China being the world's second largest economy, CNY reserves peaked at 2.8% and declined to 1.93%.
+Despite China being the world's second largest economy, CNY reserves peaked at 2.8% and stand at 1.95%.
 Capital controls, limited convertibility, and geopolitical tensions have constrained its growth as a reserve currency.

 Which countries hold Chinese Yuan reserves?